kuma35/thinking-forth-translate/chapter1.rst

 .. figure:: img1-013.png
    :name: img1-013
-   :alt: Tobias, I think you\'ve carried the successive refinement of that module far enough.

    Tobias, I think you\'ve carried the successive refinement of that module far enough.

 ..

 Structured Design
 -----------------